apucacao/frp-intro/FRP-Intro.md

 ---

-# what does it do for our team?
+# what does it give us?

-brings familiar concepts to the UI (`map`, `filter`, "`flatMap`")
+familiar concepts to the UI (`map`, `filter`, "`flatMap`")

+higher abstractions for managing async events

-simple data transformations with pure functions
+clear data flow transformations using pure functions

-can reduce explicit state manipulation
+reduce explicit state manipulation

-reads top to bottom

-robust solution: having to lay out the data flow helps better understand problem

 ---

-# elephants
+# the elephant

 "just look at the types"

-we could use it with TypeScript or PureScript
+it's just a new tool we can use now, or in the future with TypeScript or PureScript

-we can also use it with our current Backbone code

-not a hammer: still learning about what works best and what doesn not
+not a hammer: we don't need to rewrite everything

 ---